maniekx1984/VariArt/README.md

 6.5. app/webroot/img/photos
 6.6. app/webroot/img/works
 7. Add some categories to va_categories table in MySQL database
+8. Go to you website and register as user and in database change level of this user to ‘4’ (you will be the administrator)
-8. Change mail settings in app/Controller/UsersController.php - line: 269
+9. Change mail settings in app/Controller/UsersController.php - line: 269
-9. Make some changes in design, menu etc. - the sky is the limit
+10. Make some changes in design, menu etc. - the sky is the limit

 Contributing